| Article is © Bill Davidson

 Charivaria in some mysterious way.
 I never sold another item to

+Punch after the age of 14."
 Cook went on to Cambridge, however, where he wrote

 a satirical revue for the Footlights Club, part of which a producer